 This city is famous for its port wine production.
 Grapes are cultivated in the nearby Douro Valley.
 Wines are then produced, fermented, and stored in the wine cellars of nearby Vila Nova de Gaia.
 Over the last few years, Porto has also emerged as an up-and-coming craft beer tasting destination.

-Have any further questions about this Porto food guide, alternative Porto foods to try, or travelling to Northern Portugal in general?
+Have any further questions about this Porto food guide, alternative Porto foods to try, day trips from Porto, or travelling to Northern Portugal in general?

-I based myself in Porto for 2.5 months in 2020 and got to know the city pretty well during that time.
+I based myself in Porto for 2.5 months and got to know the city pretty well during that time.
 I am more than happy to help you out if I can.